Tierion/boltwall/README.md

 This creates a restriction that any authorization is only valid from the IP that originally made the request for access.

+#### **`ORIGIN_CAVEAT_CONFIGS`**

+This creates a restriction that any authorization is only valid for the route that originally was requested to access.
+There is an additional option to add MASTER_ROUTE to your environment variables to create an LSAT that works to access all routes.

 ## HODL Invoices

 HODL invoices are a unique payment construction in lightning that allow a payee